 There is a wide range of classrooms around the world using WikiSeat, from Kindergarten through college grad classes.
 And I'm constantly surprised at how teachers can make futniture making relevant to their subject.

 Sean Wheeler was the first teacher to bring WikiSeat into his classroom.
 He used it to help his American Lit students explore the writings of Henry David Thoreau.
-Additionally, it has been used to teach business and history in addition to math and science.
-Who know furniture making was so versatile!
+Since then, it has been applied to teaching everything from business and history to math and science.
+Who knew furniture making could be so adaptable and enriching?

 WikiSeat has been featured on BoingBoing, Good Magazine, and we won two Editors Choice awards at Maker Faire.